smileyenot983/reconstructor/README.md

 # todo:

+1. code refactoring + add comments
+2. Add saving of intermediate steps(feature detection, image matching, feature matching) to avoid their computation in case of changes only in sfm part
-1. image matcher(apply some image retrieval, FAISS, metric learning)
+3. image matcher(apply some image retrieval, FAISS, metric learning)
-2. code refactoring + add comments

 # todo later: